RomeroRodriguezD/QATests-HighLife/README.md

 # QA Tests - High Life Shop - Allure UI
 Automated tests and reports performed on "https://highlifeshop.com/speedbird-cafe" using Selenium, Behave and Allure.

-# 0-Pre-requisites
+# Pre-requisites

   -Having Behave module installed on our project environment.
   -Having Allure behave installed on our project environment.

-# 1-Run Allure-Behave reporting algorithm
+# Run Allure-Behave reporting algorithm

 To run Allure-Behave reporting algorithm we should first run this command on terminal, inside our project folder:

    <i>behave -f allure_behave.formatter:AllureFormatter -o reports/ features </i>

-# 2-This will perform our tests and create JSON reports
+# This will perform our tests and create JSON reports

 ![image](https://github.com/RomeroRodriguezD/QATests-HighLife/assets/105886661/e50a33d2-fccd-4afc-acf9-beebcbfd65c6)

-# 3-Once we got the reports, we could set up the UI from Allure on our localhost and get interesting insights
+# Once we got the reports, we could set up the UI from Allure on our localhost and get interesting insights

 Set up the UI with this command: